 Compliance Actions and Schedule

 The TMDL’s interim compliance deadline was March 27, 2007.
-Since this compliance deadline has passed, the interim WLAs shall be met by the effective date of this General Permit.
+Since this compliance deadline has passed, the interim waste load allocations shall be met by the effective date of this General Permit.
 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers shall compare all non-visible sampling and analytical results to the NAL for copper.
-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the WLAs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to copper, nickel, selenium, and mercury sources are expected to meet the assigned WLAs.
+Responsible Dischargers shall compare all non-visible sampling and analytical results to the numeric action level for copper.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the waste load allocations in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to copper, nickel, selenium, and mercury sources are expected to meet the assigned waste load allocations.

-The TMDL’s final compliance deadline is March 27, 2022.
-Responsible Dischargers shall comply with the erosion and sediment control requirements of this General Permit and RUSLE2 modeling requirements in Attachment H, Section I.G.2, by March 27, 2022.
+The TMDL’s final compliance deadline was March 27, 2022.
+Since this compliance deadline has passed, the Responsible Dischargers shall comply with the erosion and sediment control requirements of this General Permit and RUSLE2 modeling requirements in Attachment H, Section I.G.2, upon the effective date of this General Permit.

 iv.
 Calleguas Creek OC Pesticide and PCBs TMDL